stormpath/stormpath-documentation/source/005_auth_n.rst

 The Stormpath :ref:`Application <ref-application>` Resource has two parts that are relevant to SAML:

 - an ``authorizedCallbackUri`` Array that defines the authorized URIs that the IdP can return your user to.
-These should be URIs that you yourself host.
+These should be URIs that you host yourself.
 - an embedded ``samlPolicy`` object that contains information about the SAML flow configuration and endpoints.

 .. code-block:: http